bitcoincore-dev/miniscript-templates/mint-001.md

 ### More on Timelock Values

-- Descriptor template security is independent of relative or absolute timelock values; the impact is on timelock duration only.
-Reference transactions on testnet use short-duration timelocks; however, practical applications will vary.
+- There are no valid timelock values that change the security or correctness properties beyond those implied by the [relative](mint-000.md#absolute-block-height-based-timelocks) or [absolute](mint-000.md#block-height-based-timelocks) timelocks themselves.
+The reference transactions on testnet [^reftx1] [^reftx2] [^reftx3] [^reftx4] use short-duration timelocks.
+However, practical applications will vary.

 - Relative timelock descriptors provide a persistent structure, requiring a self-send to extend timelock security, thus enabling standardized timelock durations.